mincong-classroom/containers/README.md

 #Server Version: v1.29.2
 ```

+> [!TIP]
+> Use button "Reset Kubernetes Cluster" of Docker Desktop to clear all existing objects of the cluster.
+This can be useful if you want to start from scratch, specially when you use a desktop from the school or when you messed up the cluster with incorrect operations.
+It only takes a few seconds to complete.

 ### Others

 You are also expected to have these command line tools: `mvn`, `javac`, `git`, `curl`